SEO guide

 Optimize your homepage

 Your homepage is the most important page to optimize for SEO.
 This is what people will see first coming up in the search results page.
+Here's a sample for our Support KB:

 This is one of the reasons that you need to submit your sitemap to Google.
 It helps Google understand your site and better index your content.